ClearIAS has conceptualised the TTT Approach to clear IAS – which includes 3 Ts – Text-books, Test Series, and Techniques.

 The ClearIAS TTT Approach (3 Tools)

-ClearIAS has conceptualised the TTT Approach to clear IAS – which includes 3 Ts (tools) – Text-books, Test Series, and Techniques.
+For those students, who cannot join ClearIAS PCM, PMB, or PMB+ Programs, ClearIAS has conceptualised the TTT Approach to clear IAS – which includes 3 Ts (tools) – Textbooks, Test Series, and Techniques.

-This is a broad division, but I will be explaining what to focus under each head in this article itself.
+This is a broad division, but I will be explaining what to focus on under each head in this article itself.

-Many of you might have been already using some of the tools (partially) without understanding the big picture of TTT approach.
+Many of you might have been already using some of the tools (partially) without understanding the big picture of the TTT approach.

-I hope this post will help you understand not only what are the useful resources but also how to use those to clear the IAS exam.
+I hope this post will help you understand not only what are useful resources but also how to use those to clear the IAS exam.

 (1) Text-books: How to use effectively under ClearIAS TTT Approach?

 ClearIAS has a huge database of easy-to-learn online notes on conventional and current topics.
-However, we still recommend aspirants to read books.
+However, we still recommend aspirants read books.

 You can get a bundle of 40 NCERT Books useful for UPSC Preparation (Class 6-12 NCERTs (on subjects like History, Geography, Political Science, Science etc) from Amazon.
 Most aspirants prefer this set to start preparation.
 We recommend this as a great choice to start your preparation.

-There are at least 15 books which will be extremely useful for you to crack the exam.
+There are at least 15 books that will be extremely useful for you to crack the exam.
 Many of these books are new releases.
 Most aspirants are not even aware of these titles.
 Get the advantage of these titles.

-Also, remember to supplement the hard-copies of the books with the online notes at ClearIAS.
+Also, remember to supplement the hard copies of the books with the online notes at ClearIAS.

 Now with ClearIAS Learning App, browsing subject-wise/topic-wise notes of ClearIAS is quite easy.
-Install the app now, if not done before.
+Install the app now, if not been done before.

 (2) Test Series: How to use effectively under ClearIAS TTT Approach?